TheSausages/Anime_Web_Application/README.md

 - Metric and data collection
 - Github (wiki, actions, etc.)

 Many aspects of the project may not be optimal/correct (ex. using an APi gateway for such a simple app), but the goal is to chekc out as many different ideals as possible, even if they are not needed here.
+Additionally the documentaion may not be ideal, as the project is concentrated more with the code side.

 ## Wiki